jdhitsolutions/jdhitsolutions/README.md

 ![pluralsight](images/pluralsight_logo.png)

-I have been creating video training courses for over 10 years.
+I have been creating video training courses for over ten years.
 I have a large course catalog at [Pluralsight](pluralsight.pxf.io/qbR6n), with an emphasis on PowerShell-related content.
 If you are just getting started with PowerShell 7, [I got you covered](pluralsight.pxf.io/Lbvya) there as well.

 ## :octocat: GitHub Stats